Working Through the Modules

 - Cohort-specific playlist (for example, “Data Engineering Zoomcamp 2026”): live session recordings and any new videos released during the current cohort.

-If the cohort-specific playlist only has a few videos at the start, that is expected - new live recordings are added each week.
+If the cohort-specific playlist only has a few videos at the start, that is expected.
+New live recordings are added each week.
 The pre-recorded module material is in the main playlist.

-The course’s GitHub repository has the canonical link to the right playlist for each module - check the README in each module folder.
+The course’s GitHub repository has the canonical link to the right playlist for each module.
+Check the README in each module folder.

 Previous-cohort videos

 Most modules use the same video set across cohorts.
-Differences between cohorts:

 - The cohort folder under

-cohorts/<year>/has the homework, deadlines, and any cohort-specific changes. - Tools are sometimes swapped (in the Data Engineering Zoomcamp, Mage replaced Prefect, then Kestra replaced Mage).
+- Tools are sometimes swapped (in the Data Engineering Zoomcamp, Mage replaced Prefect, then Kestra replaced Mage).

 When in doubt, follow the current cohort folder and the current README.
 If a video references an old tool or path, check the current cohort folder for the updated version.